Add or Edit a Source

 Click Add and Build Source/Save and Rebuild Source when you are done editing the source and want to make changes effective.

-Back in the Coveo Cloud administration console Sources page, you can review the progress of your Database source addition or modification (see Sources - Page).
+Back in the Coveo Cloud administration console Sources page, you can review the progress of your Database source addition or modification (see Manage Sources).

 Enabling Refresh on a Database Source

 Refresh keeps items up-to-date by scanning repositories and re-indexing modified items at short intervals.
 To enable this feature on a Database source, database items that have to be indexed, such as tables or views, must contain a

 The refresh takes into account deleted items when the